Skip to Content

 Why diversity in the garden and soil matters for boosting mycorrhizal fungi

 Mycorrhizal fungi work by extending filaments into the soil and gathering water and nutrients from the plants before transporting them back to the roots.
-In return, the fungi get food and shelter from the plant, so it makes sense that the more plants there are, the more the fungi will also thrive.
+In return, the fungi get food and shelter from the plant, so it makes sense that the more plants there are, the more the fungi will thrive.

 Look into crop rotation to further boost the increase in mycorrhizal fungi